 How long can you observe the increased CPU usage?
 Normally, Password Depot Enterprise Server creates a backup and performs validation of all databases after startup, which consumes quite a lot of CPU resources and can take some time depending on the total size of the databases.

 Please also make sure that the server backups are stored to the local system and not to a network share.

-Do you use an SSL certificate that might be incorrect and does therefore cause these problems?
-Or have you moreover set the certificate in the server (Server Manager) but forgotten to activate the corresponding and correct settings in the client (Edit -> Options -> Network -> SSL/TLS Settings)?
+Do you use an SSL certificate that might be incorrect and therefore causes these problems?
+Or have you set the certificate in the server (Server Manager) but forgotten to activate the correct settings in the client (Edit -> Options -> Network -> SSL/TLS Settings)?

 Please consider cleaning and optimizing the databases once.
 This is especially useful if they have been upgraded from very old versions.
 You can find detailed instructions on how to do this here:

 Optimizing databases for a better performance on the Enterprise Server